gabrielsouzacampos/gabrielsouzacampos/README.md

 # Hi there! 👋

-I'm Gabriel Souza Campos, a seasoned Full Stack Developer with over 4 years of hands-on experience in the .NET ecosystem.
-My expertise spans a range of technologies, with a focus on proficiency in Git, Oracle, .NET, and JQuery.
-Currently, I'm delving into the exciting world of Blazor and honing my soft skills, particularly in team management and leadership.
+I'm Gabriel Souza Campos, a seasoned Full Stack Developer with over 7 years of hands-on experience in the .NET ecosystem.
+My expertise spans a range of technologies, with a focus on proficiency in Git, Oracle, .NET, and React.

 ## 🔧 Technologies & Tools

 - **Languages:** C#, JavaScript
-- **Frameworks:** .NET, Blazor
+- **Frameworks:** .NET, React
-- **Databases:** Oracle
+- **Databases:** Oracle, Postgresql, MongoDB
-- **Frontend:** HTML, CSS, jQuery, Razor
+- **Frontend:** HTML, CSS, React, Razor
 - **Version Control:** Git

 ## 🚀 What I'm Up To

-- **Learning Blazor:** Exploring the possibilities of Blazor and its integration within the .NET stack to enhance my toolkit.
+- **Improving React:** Exploring the possibilities of React and its integration within the .NET stack to enhance my toolkit.
 - **Soft Skills Development:** Actively working on cultivating skills in team management and leadership, understanding the crucial balance between technical prowess and effective teamwork.

 ## 🏢 Professional Experience